Noahffiliation/Page-Replacement-Simulator/README.md

 ## Run
 `num-pages` and `policy` are required arguments, and the only two policies that are implemented are FIFO and random.
-Small traces are included in the `traces` directory for testing, and larger traces can be used in the form of `trace.val.out.gz`
+Trace files can be in the form of `trace.val.out` or `trace.val.out.gz`.
 ```
 $ zcat <path/to/trace> | ./prsim --num-pages <number of pages> --policy <random/FIFO>
 ```